LeoKaiser2000/Console-Maze-Game/README.md

 * Teacher can't end game

 *Note: As teacher did not already play, I can't be sure of anything.
-But I did some very nasty and big.*
+But I did a nightmare one.*
 *Note: Because of level generator, game can be infinite*

 ### Other features that wasn't asked